weipin/Cycles/docs/receive_response.rst

 Response content
 ----------------

-Once a Cycle successfully retrieves content, you can obtain the response content through property `text` of Response::
+Once a Cycle successfully retrieves the content, you can obtain the response content through property `text` of Response::

   println("\(cycle.response.text)") // Hello World

-Property `text` is a `String` which will be created from response data (property `data` of Response, a NSData).
-To properly create the String, the Response have to obtain the encoding of the content.
+Property `text` is a `String` which is created from response data (property `data` of Response, a NSData).
+To properly create the String, the encoding of the content is required.
 The Response will try to find an encoding through the HTTP headers first.
 If not find, response data will be looked through to guess the encoding.
 There is one exception -- if there is no charset in the headers and the Content-Type contains "text", the encoding will be defaults to "ISO-8859-1", according to RFC 2616, 3.7.1.

 Response headers
 ----------------

-Once a Cycle successfully retrieves content, you can check the response headers through the property `headers` of Response::
+Once a Cycle successfully retrieves the content, you can check the response headers through the property `headers` of Response::

   var value = cycle.response.headers!.objectForKey("Content-Type") as String